Iazzetta/auto-mmorpg/docs/overview.md

-# Obscure World - Project Overview
+# AIM Online - Project Overview

 ## Introduction
-Obscure World is a **3D Multiplayer Online Role Playing Game (MMORPG)** that runs in the browser.
+AIM Online is a **3D Multiplayer Online Role Playing Game (MMORPG)** that runs in the browser.
 It combines classic RPG elements (Exploration, Combat, Loot) with modern "idle" mechanics (Auto-Farm) and a dynamic 3D world built with Three.js.

 ## Core Gameplay Loop
 1.  **Create Hero**: Register a new account and choose a class (Warrior is the primary class with custom 3D models).